-Undergraduate Research requires specific forms of preparation for off-campus research and projects.
+Undergraduate Research requires specific forms of preparation for off-campus projects and conferences.
 If your project involves off-campus travel (domestic or international), your application should demonstrate your preparedness in these areas:

 - Commit to taking a course that addresses issues of ethics, safety, and cultural concerns at your project location.
 Examples of courses include: ANTHRO 93B, HISTORY 299X.
 Consult with your faculty mentor on the recommended course for your project, and request that your faculty address your course preparation in the letter of support.